omaralian98/BIA601_F23_HW/README.md

 ### Mode 4

 Here, warehouses are introduced, with each vehicle having a distinct starting and ending point.
-The solution involves using dummy nodes to represent these points, ensuring that each route begins and ends appropriately.

 ### Mode 5